How to Grow Mashua

 Mashua grows very well in half-barrel or larger containers.

 Mashua seeds have slow and irregular germination.
 Start your seeds at least three months before you want to transplant.
+Plant seeds about an inch deep.
+The optimum germination temperature appears to be between 55 and 60 degrees F. Warmer temperatures inhibit germination.
+Soil should be kept damp.
 You may see germination within a month, but most will take longer.
 Scarification techniques, like chipping the seed with a nail clipper or filing improve germination time.
 Once they break the surface, mashua seedlings grow very quickly and are typically ready to plant out in 2-3 weeks.
+As with many plants that germinate best in damp soil, you should dig out and repot mashua seedlings in drier soil soon after they emerge.
+Be careful digging out the seedlings, because the roots can be several inches long by the time the first shoot breaks the surface.

 With the exception of the variety Ken Aslet and several of the evaluation varieties from our breeding program, mashua varieties have a short day dependency for tuber formation; they don’t begin to form tubers until day length falls to 12.5 to 13 hours, which typically falls somewhere in the first half of September.
 About 10 weeks are required to form a good yield, which places harvest around mid-November.
 Mashua will continue to grow much longer than that, so harvest can be delayed until the plants are killed by frost.
 Where harvest can be delayed until late December, yields can be very large.
 We have had single plant yields as high as 16.6 pounds when mashua was given a very long growing season and grown on trellis.